How To Use Airbnb

 If you have any questions, feel free to comment below.

-MY TIP - If you have a spare room in your house or apartment why not rent out a room on Airbnb and make yourself some extra cash?
+If you have a spare room in your house or apartment why not rent out a room on Airbnb and make yourself some extra cash?
 You can even rent it out when you’re away travelling solo and put the money towards your next trip.